This advice may change as the University develops new technologies. You must only use approved secure methods of accessing your information.

 Whole disk encryption

-- Microsoft Encryption – Excel, Word etc all have an option to password protect
+- Microsoft Password Encryption – Excel, Word etc, all have the option to password-protect the file you're working on.

 Software only goes so far to protect your device.
 The key factors in preventing compromised accounts infections are:

 - Be cautious of suspicious email attachments.
-Is the email and attachment expected?
+Are the email and attachments expected?
 Is it from someone you know?

 - When using the web, only download software and files from trusted and reputable sources.